INFORMATION PORTAL > TECHNOLOGY GROUPS > Propeller polishing

 Propeller polishing

 The measure is related to the condition of the surface of the propeller which influences the efficiency of the propeller.
 The surface of a propeller will become less smooth due to strain and cavitation damage, whereas growth will start to develop over time.
-This can be avoided by regular polishing or coating of propeller.
+The potential fouling can be avoided by regular polishing or coating of propeller.
 It is recommended to perform this measure twice yearly.
 This has been found to have the optimal balance between cost and effect.

 Applicability and assumptions

 Propeller polishing is applicable for all vessels and vessel ages.
 The propeller may be polished twice a year.
-This is either performed by a diver while the ship is berthed and loading cargo or when the ship is in dry-dock.
+This is either performed by a diver while the ship is berthed and loaded cargo or when the ship is in dry-dock.
 The fuel cost for the ship will be reduced from improved propeller efficiency since the power loss in the system will be decreased.

 Cost of implementation